Are you new to owning a bearded dragon?

 Do you want to provide the best and healthiest foods for your bearded dragon?

-It’s tricky knowing what to feed your bearded dragon when it comes to vegetation, but we’re here to help.
+It’s tricky knowing what to feed your bearded dragon regarding vegetation, but we’re here to help.

 What are the best fruits, vegetables, and bearded dragon salad?

-The best fruit, vegetables, and salads for bearded dragons mimic what they would find in the wild.
-It’s essential to feed your pet a mix of these plants often ensuring they receive the nutrients they need.
+The best fruit, vegetables, and salads for bearded dragons mimic what they find in the wild.
+So it’s essential to feed your pet a mix of these plants often to ensure they receive the nutrients they need.

 Read on for more details on what to feed your beardy when it comes to plants.